-- In QuickBooks 2013 and earlier: Click Related Payment Activities > Edit Due Dates/Methods.
+- In QuickBooks 2013: Click Related Payment Activities > Edit Due Dates/Methods.

-- In QuickBooks 2014: In the Payroll Center, go to the Pay Liabilities tab.
+- In QuickBooks 2014 and later: In the Payroll Center, go to the Pay Liabilities tab.
 From the Other Activities list at the bottom, select Change Payment Method.

 Note: Routing numbers are ALWAYS nine digits.
 Enter the account number exactly as it appears, including leading zeros, dashes, and spaces.
 For some business accounts, the routing number is different from the number on the check; Intuit recommends you verify your routing and account number with your bank.

 Set the new bank account as the default for payroll in QuickBooks.

 - Choose Edit > Preferences.